Stella logo

 While some car insurance features can come at an additional cost to your premiums, they can be worth taking out for that extra level of care if the unexpected were to happen out on the roads.
 Some features insurers may offer include:

-How much will comprehensive car insurance cost a driver in WA?
+How much does comprehensive car insurance cost in WA?

-The cost of comprehensive car insurance varies, depending on your insurer and personal circumstances.
-Some factors that commonly impact the amount you pay include the age of the driver, the type of vehicle you’re driving, where you park the car overnight (e.g. Perth or elsewhere in WA) the excess you agree on and your claims and driving history.
-Find out which other factors may impact your premium by reading about how car insurance is calculated.
+The cost of comprehensive cover varies, depending on your insurer and personal circumstances.
+Some factors that commonly impact the amount you pay include the age of the driver, the type of vehicle you’re driving, where you park the car overnight (e.g. garage or street), the excess you agree on and your claims and driving history.

-Do you need comprehensive car insurance policy in WA?
+Do I need a comprehensive car insurance policy in WA?

-Comprehensive car insurance is optional for all WA drivers; the only cover that’s compulsory for drivers is CTP.
+Comprehensive car insurance is optional for WA drivers; the only cover that’s compulsory for drivers is CTP insurance.
 Other levels of cover will give you added protection against repair costs and theft, but this will come at an additional cost.

-Our table provides you with a clear snapshot of the difference between each type of car insurance.
+Our table sums up the typical difference between each type of car insurance.

-Insurance typeDamage to your carDamage to another person’s car or propertyDamage or loss caused by theftInjuries or death to other people in an accident
+Insurance typeDamage to your carDamage to another person’s car or propertyDamage or loss to your car caused by fire or theftInjuries or death to other people in an accident

 Comprehensive